paulispaulis/pig-page/_posts/2023-01-30-perception-system-survey.markdown

 Some drawbacks that they mention is that there are millions of 3D points over an apartment-scale scene, each augmented with high-dimensionality embeddings, requiring large amounts of memory and inducing latency; so there is work to do to make this practical for mobile robotics, but the approach is elegant and transfers some of the LLM real-world reasoning magic to the 3D space.

-They also mentioned concurrent work that are doing robot navigation based on language commands, might need to check out (VLMaps [44], LM-Nav [45], CoWs [46], and NLMap-Saycan [47]; numbers are the references within the ConceptFusion paper).
+They also mentioned concurrent work that they are doing in robot navigation based on language commands, might need to check out (VLMaps [44], LM-Nav [45], CoWs [46], and NLMap-Saycan [47]; numbers are the references within the ConceptFusion paper).

 ![concept fusion]({{ site.baseurl }}/images/survey/conceptfusion.png)